mmistakes/made-mistakes-jekyll/_pages/about/index.md

 <div markdown="0"><a href="{{ site.url }}/contact/" class="btn">{% icon comments %} Message Me</a></div>

----

 ## About the Site

 So what does this all have to do with *made mistakes* and why did you name your website that?
 It vaguely has something to do with that whole happy accident thing, where a mistake can turn out to be something great and unplanned.
 But to be honest I was just looking for a short, memorable sounding domain name.

 In May of 2004 I purchased mademistakes.com, and threw up a Macromedia Flash splash screen (hey remember those?) while I worked on building out my portfolio.
-For the next couple of years I would experiment with various content management systems ([Movable Type](http://www.movabletype.org/) &rarr; [Textpattern](http://textpattern.com/) &rarr; [Wordpress](http://wordpress.org/) &rarr; [Indexhibit](http://www.indexhibit.org/)), developing minimalistic themes and learning what I could about HTML, CSS, JavaScript, PHP, and MySQL databases.
+For the next couple of years I would experiment with various content management systems ([Movable Type](http://www.movabletype.org/) → [Textpattern](http://textpattern.com/) → [Wordpress](http://wordpress.org/) → [Indexhibit](http://www.indexhibit.org/)), developing minimalistic themes and learning what I could about HTML, CSS, JavaScript, PHP, and MySQL databases.

 I've since decided to abandon using a CMS and utilize black magick and [Jekyll](http://jekyllrb.com/) to [generate flat files]({{ site.url }}{% post_url 2012-03-19-going-static %}) for improved performance and security.
 Building all of the layouts, stylesheets, feeds, and assets from scratch was challenging at first, but the knowledge gained made it all worth it.